OCEChain/DAG/README.md

 ```

 Examples are provided for the following cases
- 1. T is an Int identifier (T is set to a const int identifier)
+ 1. T is an integer identifier (T is set to a const int identifier)
  2. T is a pair
- 3. Polymorphic classes
+ 3. Polymorphic classes.
  	T is set to be const &Base and the nodes include Base and Middle (derives from Base) instances.
  	Note that &Base is used for T in order to avoid copying the classes and in order that polymorphism is available